sally358/dpfe/README.md

 * exporting
 * blocker info

 Don't expect any of this any time soon, only when i'll have inpiration and volition.
 Maybe november.
 Maybe january.
 Maybe around year 2030.
+Maybe I'll slip on a banana peel tomorrow and die and there will never be any updates.
 Who knows.

 # IMPORTANT NOTES: